|To search within this site simply put in the model name,chassis number etc|

 For more pics and info on the car sold at Bonhams 44T2415 click here or for the original sales site (hopefully still there) click here

-the M.P.H. model is announced by the Riley
+M.P.H. model is announced by the Riley concern.
+It is

-Department at the works where ‘so many history
+the Special Department at the works where ‘so many

-As may be imagined the new model is not a cheap
+may be imagined the new model is not a cheap car, but

-car, but one rather for the racing and trials
+one rather for the racing and trials enthusiast.
+It'

 NEW RILEY MODEL The photograph shows the recently announced new Riley model, known as the MPH.It is a two-seater six cylinder and rapid acceleration.
 As may be the M.P.H.and has been developed as a result of experience gained by racing and record breaking .It is being built in the special department at the works where many cars which made motoring history have been made.It is primarily designed for high speeds and rapid acceleration.
 As may be imagined, the new model is not a cheap car, but is rather a car for the connoisseur, and has been developed for the racing and trials enthusiast.
 It is listed at £550 with either a 12 h.p. or 14 h.p. engine, and is capable of speeds approaching 90 miles per hour Deliveries will begin in three weeks' time.
 Coventry Evening Telegraph - Wednesday 06 June 1934